benjaminion/upgrading-ethereum-book/src/book.md

   - See [Eth1Data](/part3/containers/dependencies#eth1data) for `eth1_data`.
 In principle, this is mandatory, but it is not checked, and there is no penalty for making it up.
   - `graffiti` is left free for the proposer to insert whatever data it wishes.
 It has no protocol level significance.
 It can be left as zero; most clients set the client name and version string as their own default graffiti value.
   - `sync_aggregate` is a record of which validators in the current sync committee voted for the chain head in the previous slot.
   - `execution_payload` is what was known as an Eth1 block pre-Merge.
-Ethereum user transactions are now included within beacon blocks in the form of an [`ExecutionPayload`](/part3/containers/execution#executionpayload) structure.
+Ethereum transactions are now included within beacon blocks in the form of an [`ExecutionPayload`](/part3/containers/execution#executionpayload) structure.

 Deposits are a special case.
 They are mandatory only if there are pending deposits to be processed.
 There is no explicit reward for including deposits, except that a block is invalid without any that ought to be there.